-The CSRQ Center's researchers recognize that, while student achievement is critical, education consumers also rely on thorough descriptions of CSR models and want to know how their school may change if they implement a specific model.
-School staff also seeks information about the experience of other schools implementing CSR models.
-The CSRQ Center's approach combines qualitative and quantitative research techniques to report on CSR models' impact on student achievement and on experiences of schools implementing these models.
-Creswell (1994, p.
-175) advocated the use of multimethods by stating five purposes:
+The Comprehensive School Reform Quality (CSRQ) Center's researchers recognize that student achievement is critical to education consumers.
+However, education consumers also rely on thorough descriptions of whole school improvement models, such as ESPs, and they want to know how their schools may change if they implement a specific model.
+Educators also seek information about the experiences of other schools that implement whole school improvement models.
+To meet this need, the CSRQ Center combined qualitative and quantitative research techniques to report on (a) the impact that ESP models have on student achievement and (b) the experiences of schools that implement these models.
+This approach aligns with Creswell's five purposes for the use of multimethods (1994, p.
+175):

 - 1. Triangulation, in seeking convergence of results - 2.
-Complementary, in that overlapping and different facets of a phenomenon may emerge
+Complementary, in that overlapping and different facets of a phenomenon may emerge - 3.
+Developmentally, wherein the first method is used sequentially to help inform the second method - 4.
+Initiation, wherein contradictions and fresh perspective emerge

-- 3. Developmentally, wherein the first method is used sequentially to help inform the second method - 4.
-Initiation, wherein contradictions and fresh perspective emerge - 5.
-Expansion, wherein the mixed methods add scope and breadth to a study
+5. Expansion, wherein the mixed methods add scope and breadth to a study

-The CSRQ Center strives to replicate past analyses by determining student achievement effects and to expand and fully describe each component of a CSR model and the services it offers to schools.
+Through the use of multimethods, the CSRQ Center reviewed available evidence on ESP models to determine their effects on student achievement and to expand and fully describe the components of each ESP model and the services that they offer to schools.

-As described in the introduction, the CSRQ Center developed the Quality Review Tool (QRT), a threepart, multimethod tool to collect and analyze qualitative and quantitative data to evaluate CSR models for the education consumer.
+As described in the introduction, the CSRQ Center developed the Quality Review Tool (QRT), a three-part, multimethod tool to collect and analyze qualitative and quantitative data to evaluate ESPs for the education consumer.

 - 1. QRT Part 1 is the qualitative data collection phase.
-The purpose of QRT Part 1 is to gather (a) supporting information from the CSR model's directors and three school principals and (b) descriptive information about the CSR model, such as professional development, technical assistance, and research-based design. - 2.
+The purpose of QRT Part 1 is to gather (a) supporting information on each ESP from publicly available sources, ESP directors, and three districts or charter authorizers and (b) descriptive information about the ESP, such as professional development, technical assistance, and research-based design. - 2.
 QRT Part 2 is the quantitative data collection phase.
-The purpose of QRT Part 2 is to conduct a systematic review of the literature on the effective-ness of a CSR model on student achievement, other outcomes, such as attendance and graduation rates and family and community involvement outcomes. - 3.
-QRT Part 3 is the data analysis phase, in which the qualitative and quantitative data are synthesized to generate effectiveness ratings of the CSR model.
-These ratings (Very Strong, Moderately Strong, Moderate, Limited, Zero, and No Rating) are developed for several categories including evidence of positive effects on student achievement, additional outcomes, and parent, family, and community outcomes; evidence of a link between research and the model's design; and evidence of the model's ability to provide services and support (e.g., readiness and professional development/technical assistance) to schools to enable successful implementation.
+The purpose of QRT Part 2 is to conduct a systematic review of the literature on the effective-ness of an ESP on student achievement, other out-comes-such as attendance and graduation rates-and family and community involvement. - 3.
+QRT Part 3 is the data analysis phase, in which the qualitative and quantitative data are synthesized to generate effectiveness ratings of the ESP.
+These ratings (Very Strong, Moderately Strong, Moderate, Limited, Zero, and No Rating) are developed for several categories, including evidence of positive effects on student achievement, additional outcomes, and parent, family, and community outcomes; evidence of a link between research and the model's design; and evidence of the model's ability to provide services and support (e.g., readiness and professional development/technical assistance) to schools to enable successful implementation.